gilgru23/VoyagerProj/README.md

 Dev Team notes for React-Native:
 1) Connect your device to the computer and running in the cmd the command: react-native run-android
-2) if connection the server is failing run the commands in the cmd: adb devices; see your device id and then: adb -s <device_id> reverse tcp:8000 tcp:8000
+2) run in the terminal adb devices get your device id and then update the line:"adb -s <device_id> reverse tcp:8000 tcp:8000 && react-native run-android" with your device id in package.json

 Dev Team notes for django: